metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 - `exec` (Attributes) Exec specifies the action to take. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start--exec))
 - `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start--http_get))
 - `tcp_socket` (Attributes) Deprecated.
-TCPSocket is NOT supported as a LifecycleHandler and kept for the backward compatibility.
-There are no validation of this field and lifecycle hooks will fail in runtime when tcp handler is specified. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start--tcp_socket))
+TCPSocket is NOT supported as a LifecycleHandler and keptfor the backward compatibility.
+There are no validation of this field andlifecycle hooks will fail in runtime when tcp handler is specified. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start--tcp_socket))

 <a id="nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start--exec"></a>
 ### Nested Schema for `spec.runner_pod_template.spec.init_containers.lifecycle.post_start.exec`

 Optional:

-- `command` (List of String) Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
-The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
-To use a shell, you need to explicitly call out to that shell.
-Exit status of 0 is treated as live/healthy and non-zero is unhealthy.
+- `command` (List of String) Command is the command line to execute inside the container, the working directory for thecommand  is root ('/') in the container's filesystem.
+The command is simply exec'd, it isnot run inside a shell, so traditional shell instructions ('|', etc) won't work.
+To usea shell, you need to explicitly call out to that shell.Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

 <a id="nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start--http_get"></a>